JeBronLvmes/PeerEvaluationSite/README.md

         * Partial located at `\app\views\professors\partials\_professor_courses_index.erb`.

 * Professor Evaluations Page
+    * Almost all the action in this page use Ajax call to exchange data with server and partially update the page
     * Under the Evaluations navbar link when logged in as a professor.
+    * This page have two views: "Student Forms" view and "Professor Forms" view
+        * After you select a class, you can switch the view by clicking the buttons appears on the top right of the browser
     * Here a professor can manage Evaluation forms
         * To create a new form click the "+" icon next to the "Evaluations" heading on the top left
         * To assign the form to students click a class on the left then click the "Professor Forms" button on the top left
             * Click "Assign Form" on the desired form to push this form to all students in a class
+        * **notice that only students that is in a group will be assign the form.
+Students that is in the course but not belong to any groups may not be assign this form because its a "peer evaluation" form**
+    * Professor can also see students' evaluation submission status in this page under "student Forms" view
+        * If student have not complete the evaluation the professor assign, the evaluation will appears at the "incomplete" section under student's individual tag
+        * If student complete the evaluaion, the evaluation will appears at the "complete" section, and the professor can choose to see the content of the evaluation
     * Angular javascript controller `contentEvaluations.js` handles API calls to the rails controller.
         * located at `\app\assets\javascripts\`
         * Handles dynamic page changes